 There are more jokes and culture references that the main installment.
 The mid-game side story in the world of fairy tales is super-hyper-mega bizarre.
 And I loved it!
 No further spoilers.
 Even inserted there as 100% out of nowhere plot.

 The story is original but not particularly fun.
 The main villain is forgettable.
-It is a legendary character that you have to meet very few moments so you never are convinced that he is so good and powerful and charming and wisdom and cool as described by almost all NPCs that managed to know him.
+It is a legendary character that you have to meet very few moments, so you are never convinced that he is so good and powerful and charming and wisdom and cool as described by almost all NPCs that managed to know him.
 I would love to have more interactions with him, becoming friends and then being betrayed.
 The way it is now, I don’t care much about him.
 You companion, however, is much more likable.

 The final mission (no spoilers) was a bit disappointing.
-There are a few problems: I locks the player in a series of events, the final boss have a multi step fight and if you die in the last stage, you come back just before the first.
+There are a few problems: It locks the player in a series of events, the final boss have a multistep fight and if you die in the last stage, you come back just before the first.
 Even worse, it brings you back before a cinematic sequence.
 Arg.
 CDPR used the same technique on the main game.
 I hated it.
 I would never pass this unnoticed if I was called to do beta testing.
 I was a mix of relief and satisfaction when I finally managed to finish him.

 Now I’m going to play the first expansion, knowing that I might be too powerful.
 If it half of the fun that I had, I would love it too.